innobead/cattle-dev/README.md

 ## cattle-dev-vm

 `cattle-dev-vm` is for creating VMs based on different providers.
-For now, only Firecracker supported.
+For now, firecracker, multipass supported.
 It's easy to add new provider by adding the provider script in `./bin/libs/providers` w/ the necessary exported functions including:

 - setup